andrewgodwin/uk-usa-dictionary/swearing.md

 * Beaver: A vagina.
 * Hooters: Breasts, in case the restuarant chain didn't make it obvious enough.
+* Knocked up: To be pregnant.
+* Pecker: A penis.

 ## British English